 The BMA gave an award to our information on OSA in children, and 40,000 copies of our OSA leaflet were distributed.

-Idiopathic pulmonary fibrosis - In 2013-14, we: - launched a 10-point patient charter during IPF week; - recruited an IPF project manager and developed two-year plans; - held six 'Meet the experts' events around the UK; - launched a new IPF hub on our website; - produced and distributed more than 40,000 patient information booklets and leaflets; - developed a model for IPF support groups and set up support groups in Newcastle, Norwich and Worthing; - invited all MPs and interested Peers to meet a small group of people with IPF and their families; and - built relationships with IPF health care professional experts.
+Idiopathic pulmonary fibrosis

+In 2013-14, we:

+- launched a 10-point patient charter during IPF week; - recruited an IPF project manager and developed two-year plans; - held six 'Meet the experts' events around the UK; - launched a new IPF hub on our website: - produced and distributed more than 40,000 patient information booklets and leaflets: - developed a model for IPF support groups and set up support groups in Newcastle, Norwich and Worthing; - invited all MPs and interested Peers to meet a small group of people with IPF and their families; and - built relationships with IPF health care professional experts.
 A total of 20 cross-party Welsh Assembly members (43% of all who are eligible) signed a statement in support of the IPF Patient Charter.
-Patient education workshops: Hillingdon - In early 2014, NHS Hillingdon Clinical Commissioning Group commissioned us to deliver two patient education workshops, to improve effective self-management for people diagnosed with COPD. - The workshops covered a range of topics, including an overview of COPD, physical and emotional impacts, exercise, smoking and medication, including inhaler technique.
+Patient education workshops: Hillingdon In early 2014, NHS Hillingdon Clinical Commissioning Group commissioned us to deliver two patient education workshops, to improve effective self-management for people diagnosed with COPD.
+The workshops covered a range of topics, including an overview of COPD, physical and emotional impacts, exercise, smoking and medication, including inhaler technique.
 Attendees received a range of our information materials, including the DVD 'Living well with COPD'.
 Afterwards, each participant also received two followup phone calls.
 Attendees rated the workshop as excellent (74%) or good (26%); 95% agreed that they had gained confidence in recognising and managing symptoms (65% a lot; 30% some).
-Love Your Lungs: North Tyneside - This year, as part of our 'Love Your Lungs' campaign, we screened 672 people in North Tyneside for COPD and referred 118 (18%) to their GP for further investigation. - We raised awareness of COPD and lung cancer in areas of high risk, and distributed BLF information to members of the public.

-North Tyneside Direc of Public Health
+Love Your Lungs: North Tyneside

+This year, as part of our 'Love Your Lungs' campaign, we screened 672 people in North Tyneside for COPD and referred 118 (18%) to their GP for further investigation.
+We raised awareness of COPD and lung cancer in areas of high risk, and distributed BLF information to members of the public.
+66 Working with the British Lung Foundation has been a very positive experience in terms of their expertise and advice ... providing good value and delivering agreed outcomes on time, 99 Marietta Evans.
+North Tyneside Director of Public Health